-- accelerate our acquisition of new customers; - further sell expansions of coverage areas to our existing customers; - · expand our international footprint; - expand into new vertical markets, such as our ShotSpotter Missions and our security solutions; - increase awareness of the benefits that our solutions offer; and - maintain our competitive and technology leadership position.
+- · accelerate our acquisition of new customers; - further sell expansions of coverage areas to our existing customers; - · expand our international footprint; - expand into new vertical markets, such as precision policing, and security solutions; - increase awareness of the benefits that our solutions offer: - maintain our competitive and technology leadership position; and - manage our business successfully through the COVID-19 pandemic and any resulting impact on economic conditions, including conditions impacting the availability of funding for our public safety solution.

-As usage of our solutions grows, we will need to continue to make investments to develop and implement new or updated solutions technologies, security features and cloud-based infrastructure operations.
+As usage of our solutions grows, we will need to continue to make investments to develop and implement new or updated solutions, technologies, security features and cloud-based infrastructure operations.
 In addition, we will need to appropriately scale our internal business systems and our services organization, including the suppliers of our detection equipment and customer support services, to serve our growing customer base.
 Any failure of, or delay in, these efforts could impair the performance of our solutions and reduce customer satisfaction.